 L.M.
 (Curly) Blyth, a young subaltern in the 3rd New Zealand (Rifle) Brigade, was among the troops involved in the attacks.
 Although not involved in the actual assault on Le Quesnoy, his battalion advanced in its vicinity.
 His longevity ensured that he became a symbol of New Zealand's liberation of the Le Quesnoy area.
 Along with other surviving veterans of the Western Front, he was made a chevalier de la Légion d'honneur by France in 1998 and a Member of the New Zealand Order of Merit three years later 'for services to war veterans and the community'.
 At the time of his death on 10 October 2001, at the age of 105, Lieutenant-Colonel Blyth was one of the last two remaining veterans of the New Zealand Expeditionary Force.

 A carpenter from Christchurch, Nicholas volunteered for the 1st New Zealand Expeditionary Force in February 1916 and joined the 1st Battalion, Canterbury Regiment on the Western Front in the following September.
 He earned the Victoria Cross for his part in the New Zealand attack on Polderhoek Chateau on 3 December 1917.
 He rushed forward, ahead of his section, to destroy a German strongpoint that was inflicting heavy casualties on the advancing troops.
 He used bombs and a bayonet to overcome the 16-man enemy garrison.
-He was killed in a skirmish with a German force at Beaudignies.
+He was killed in a skirmish with a German force near Beaudignies.